 Hazard of Laser Pointers

 The hazard potential from laser pointers is generally exposure to unprotected, unexpected eyes of individuals who might be exposed to the open beam.
 The average person’s blink response is 0.25 seconds; also called the aversion response.
 That is the body’s natural defense mechanism and generally protects the eye.
 This generally limits the unintentional beam exposure to a safe level.
-If there is continual exposure or if someone looks into a 5 mW beam for more than 0.25 seconds, the exposure would exceed the Maximum Permissible Exposure and there is potential to damage the retina.
+If there is continual exposure or if someone looks into a 5 mW beam for more than 0.25 seconds, the exposure would exceed the Maximum Permissible Exposure potentially damaging the retina.
 The higher the exposure, the greater the risk.
 There is generally no risk as a skin hazard.

 The following You Tube video from the FDA discusses using caution when handling laser pointers: